himefei/Plogger/README.md

 ## 🤝 Contributing

-This is my **first project**, and I welcome any contributions, feedback, or suggestions to improve the script!
-Whether you're a seasoned developer or just starting like me, your input is valuable. 💡
+This is my **first project**, and I welcome any contributions that maintain the "pure PowerShell" approach!
+Whether you're a PowerShell expert or just starting like me, your input is valuable. 💡

 1. **Fork the Project**
 2. **Create Your Feature Branch**
    ```bash
    git checkout -b feature/YourFeature
    ```
 3. **Commit Your Changes**
    ```bash
    git commit -m "Add some feature"
    ```
 4. **Push to the Branch**
    ```bash
    git push origin feature/YourFeature
    ```
 5. **Open a Pull Request**

 ---